jcuetos97/MANDALA/README.md

 Mandala was created with the main purpouse to help this kind of artist or art lovers who wants to find unique pieces.

 Here's why:
-* Yo can register in the web, as a user you have two options, sell or buy paintings.
+* You can register in the web, as a user you have two options, sell or buy paintings.
-* If you want to sell, you'll be able to upload your pieces, helping the buyers adding the title, description and price; when the customer buy your products, an email will be send to you to see de purchase details.
+* If you want to sell, you'll be able to upload your pieces, helping the buyers adding the title, description and price; when the customer buys your products, an email will be sent to you to see the purchase details.
-* As a customer, you can navigate and search by categorie, artist or most relevant pieces, add to cart all you want and go to checkout to finish your purchase; after that you will recieve an email confirming your purchase with all the details. :smile:
+* As a customer, you can navigate and search by categories, artist or most relevant pieces, add to cart all you want and go to checkout to finish your purchase; after that you will recieve an email confirming your purchase with all the details. :smile:

-Of course, as we mentioned before, the principal purpouse is to help artist.
+Of course, as we mentioned before, the principal purpose is to help the artist.

 <p align="right"><a href="#content">Content</a></p>